-The catalytic converter is a key component of the exhaust system of a car.
-It changes some properties of the harmful gases produced as the byproduct running the engine.
+The catalytic converter is a key component of the exhaust system of a car: It changes some properties of the harmful gases which are produced when running the engine.
 As a result, the emitted gasses make a less damaging impact on the environment.
 It’s important to know about the bad catalytic converter symptoms so that you can spot them immediately and take the vehicle to a servicing shop for maintenance.

 What Are Bad Catalytic Converter Symptoms?

-A failing catalytic converter is not uncommon at all.
+A broken catalytic converter is not uncommon at all.
 Any external impact such as debris on the road or overheating of the engine’s internal components can affect it.
-Let’s see some of the symptoms of bad catalytic converter.
+Let’s see some catalytic converter symptoms.

 1. Engine Misfiring

 The catalytic converter can overheat and show signs of failing when the engine misfires.
+And it is the first symptom of the bad catalytic converter symptoms.
 Also, you will see the similar signs when there is a very rich fuel mixture in the oil tank.
 Extremely rich fuel mixture causes ignition by making raw fuel entering the converter.
 The condition is dangerous since it can melt the catalyst components.

 2. Loss of Power When Accelerating